- Based on your knowledge of American University, what would it mean to you to call yourself an AU Eagle?

 Especially because these responses must be short, we encourage you to respond to both if you can.
 Though they are labeled “optional,” it comes across as lazy at best, and flippant or worse if you neglect to fill one of the very limited spaces you are provided to advocate for your own admission.
 On principle, you should avoid skipping any questions throughout the college admissions process.

 Approach to Question 1

-But more importantly, whatever you discuss, you must explain why that aspect of the school matters to you—in other words, what it would mean to you if, as a student at AU, you were able to take advantage of this unique resource.
-Ultimately, nothing you write here is set in stone, and you can choose to pursue anything you desire if you are accepted to AU whether you mention it here or not.
-The purpose of this prompt is gauge how genuinely you care about attending American University, so focus on demonstrating that when you are crafting your response.
+But more importantly, whatever you discuss, you must explain why that aspect of the school matters to you — in other words, what it would mean to you if, as a student at AU, you were able to take advantage of this unique resource.
+Ultimately, nothing you write here is set in stone, and you can choose to pursue anything you desire if you are accepted whether you mention it here or not.
+The purpose of this prompt is to gauge how genuinely you care about attending American University, so focus on demonstrating that when you are crafting your response.

 Approach to Question 2

 This question can be daunting given that it can be difficult to decide what type anecdote about changing “your opinion about an issue” is best to use here.
 Indeed, this prompt is fairly vague, and you may at first feel like you must discuss the most groundbreaking decision you have made in your life in order for it to be worth writing about.

 But don’t let this vagueness trip you up.
 The best way to approach a question like this is to accept that you cannot discuss much, but you can discuss a single, meaningful aspect of your past in great detail.
 With that in mind, do not feel as though you must discuss a change of opinion that was extremely drastic or identity-altering.
 Though you should certainly discuss that type of change of opinion if it feels appropriate to you to do so, you can also feel free to talk about changes of opinion about lower-stakes things as well.